brianom95/brianom95.github.io/_posts/2022-09-11-kilimanjaro.md

 #### Background

 Mount Kilimanjaro is a dormant volcano in an otherwise flat savannah of Tanzania, only 20km from the Kenyan border.
-It is Africa’s highest peak at 5,895m, one of the seven summits, and the tallest free-standing mountain in the world.
+It is Africa’s highest peak at 5,895m, one of the [Seven Summits](seven-summits/), and the tallest free-standing mountain in the world.
 Eruptions over 360,000 years ago left three volcanic cones; Kibo, Mawenzi & Shira.
 The summit is on Kibo’s crater rim, named Uhuru which is Swahili for 'freedom'.

 The mountain was said to be made of gold & silver, with an approach guarded by spirits.
 Two German missionaries wrote in 1848 that upon realising the top was not a cloud, they finally understood the stories.
 The snow capped peak even has glaciers, something early explorers thought impossible in the area.
 The name is Swahili, from Kilima meaning 'mountain' & Njaro meaning 'white'.
 A name which echoes [Mont Blanc](mont-blanc) in Europe.